cipher813/McMahon_Metis/Project_2/README.md

-# Project 2: Bitcoin Linear Regression: Correlation Exploration
+# Bitcoin Linear Regression: Correlation Exploration
 2 February 2018

 As you may know, Bitcoin is a decentralized digital currency notorious for extreme price volatility.
 To tame this beast, I set out to build a multivariable linear regression model which can be used to predict the price of Bitcoin.
 In this post, I will: